raulmangolin/Simple-Facebook-Canvas-Connect/README.md

-`This is no longer supported, please consider using news Facebook PHP SDK`
+`This is no longer supported, please consider using new Facebook PHP SDK`

 # Simple Facebook Canvas Connect